junhyeok101/junhyeok101.github.io/_pages/about.md

 📖 My research interests are in **Computer Vision** and **Data Science**

-💡 I am passionate about learning deeply and finding the right solutions in the field of computer science.
+💡 I'm passionate about learning deeply and finding solutions in computer science.
 I value teamwork and love sharing ideas to grow together.

 ------